leandrogoe/sidekiq-tamer/README.md

-# Sidekiq Tamer
+# SidekiqTamer
 Do you ever worry about your Sidekiq jobs consuming too many resources, causing your system to slow down or even crash?
-When you don't have specific throttling requirements, Sidekiq Tamer can help you to easily protect your resources and prevent them from being overwhelmed by Sidekiq overscaling.
+When you don't have specific throttling requirements, SidekiqTamer can help you to easily protect your resources and prevent them from being overwhelmed by Sidekiq overscaling.

 ## Installation
-Getting started with Sidekiq Tamer is a breeze.
+Getting started with SidekiqTamer is a breeze.
 Simply add the gem to your Gemfile:

 ```ruby
 gem 'sidekiq-tamer'